Genetics – an introduction

 Farm animal productivity

 Much genetic engineering is aimed at getting farm animals to grow bigger and more rapidly.
-Yet health studies stress that people should be reducing their intake of animal products: a vegetarian diet reduces the risk of chronic diseases and increases life expectancy.
+Yet health studies stress that people should be reducing their intake of animal products: a vegan diet reduces the risk of chronic diseases and increases life expectancy.
 Similarly, use of the genetically engineered growth hormone BST (bovine somatotropin) to boost milk yields is nonsensical, since not only should people be reducing their consumption of dairy products but in Europe and the USA there is already a glut of milk.
 Use of the artificial hormone, according to one of the major manufacturers, Monsanto, puts cows “at an increased risk of clinical mastitis [a painful udder infection]”.
 Other side effects include indigestion, bloat, diarrhoea, leg and foot problems and anaemia.
 [Source: Information Sheet supplied by Monsanto to US farmers.]
 Human consumers are also at increased risk of contracting breast and gastro-intestinal cancer, according to Samuel Epstein, Professor of Environmental and Occupational Medicine, University of Illinois.
 [Source: Farmers Weekly, 1996, 26 January, p8.]

 Another application is to develop new ‘animal models’ that more closely mimic human illness.
 Using transgenic and knockout mice, researchers have created animals with neurological disease, cancer, cystic fibrosis, severe arterial plaque, sickle-cell anaemia, liver damage and many other conditions.